Facing backlash on killings, Duterte to find solace in Asean

 Duterte has denied condoning extrajudicial killings.
 He sees himself as a leader with an extra tough approach on crime, especially drug-related, which he calls a pandemic.
 While critics cringe, Duterte has been adored by a substantial base of followers.

 While he may dodge criticism from fellow Asean leaders in Saturday’s meetings, that could change in an expanded summit with the United States and other Western governments in November, according to Malcolm Cook, a fellow at Singapore’s Institute of Southeast Asian Studies.
-AU
+AU/rga

 RELATED VIDEO